Registry-dependent potential energy and lattice corrugation of twisted bilayer graphene from quantum Monte Carlo: Appendix

 We sampled 44 energy data points using QMC and fit them to the KC potential~\cite{kolmogorov2005registry}.
 The KC model is a registry-dependent potential designed to improve on the classical potential by taking into account the anisotropy of the $\pi$ overlap between layers.
 The full model is given by

-where $\mathbf{r}_{ij}$ is the distance vector pointing from atom $i$ to atom $j$ from differnet layers, $\mathbf{n}_{k}$ is the surface normal at atom $k$, and $\rho_{ij}$ is the transverse distance from atom $i$ to $j$.
+where $\mathbf{r}_{ij}$ is the distance vector pointing from atom $i$ to atom $j$ from different layers, $\mathbf{n}_{k}$ is the surface normal at atom $k$, and $\rho_{ij}$ is the transverse distance from atom~$i$ to atom~$j$.
 The taper function given by

 provides a continuous long-range cutoff, and $R_{\mathrm{cut}}$ is fixed to $16~\mathrm{\text{\AA}}$ throughout all the calculations.